Lymphogranuloma venereum starts as a small, often unnoticed blister that quickly heals, then causes the lymph nodes to swell and become tender.

 The diagnosis of lymphogranuloma venereum can be confirmed by one of the following tests:

-The following general measures can help prevent lymphogranuloma venereum (and other sexually transmitted diseases):
+The following general measures can help prevent lymphogranuloma venereum (and other sexually transmitted infections):

 Prompt diagnosis and treatment of the infection (to prevent spread to other people)